hannahlivnat/hannahlivnat.github.io/ga-project1/README.md

             CSS - position elements on page for mobile site (no other styling today) x JS - Be able to collect id, def, and examples and display it on the page.
-               - When new word is search for, old values will be replaced with new word's values
+               - When new word is search for, old values will be replaced with new word's values Day 2:
-               - Add limits to how many words can be added to list per day (don't overshoot api limit - 1000) Day 2:
         Flash card functionality complete
             -add event listener to word.
 When word is clicked on, the word will be appended under the word list section and the word and definition will be